Nanaya: Later relevance

-In one papyrus from Achaemenid Egypt the formula "Nanaya of Eanna will bless you" occurs.
+In a papyrus from Achaemenid Egypt the formula "Nanaya of Eanna will bless you" occurs.
 In the following Hellenic period, her cult spread to various distant locations, including Armenia, Sogdia and Bactria, though it has been pointed out that the goddess in mention was the result of a process of Hellenistic syncretism and it is difficult to tell which of her features had their origin in the Mesopotamian image of Nanaya.
 It has been proposed that Parthian coinage was in part responsible for her spread, though no known coins explicitly identify any figures depicted on them as her.
 The first attested reference to Nanaya in Bactria is a coin of Yuezhi ruler Sapadbizes.
 Later she occurs in an inscription of Kushan emperor Kanishka, who proclaimed that he received kingship from her.
 She also appears on Kushan coins.
 Her name is always spelled as "Nanaia" in Greek, but as "Nana" in Bactrian.
 The iconography associated with her is entirely Hellenic in origin, rather than Mesopotamian, though her position as a giver of kingship might be derived from Mesopotamian tradition.

 Nanaya is mentioned in the Second Book of Maccabees.
 She also appears in Acts of Mar Mu'ain, according to which Sasanian king Shapur II ordered the eponymous Syriac saint to make offerings to various deities, including her.
 Dedications to Nanaya, written in Pahlavi scripts, appear on some jewelry from the Sasanian period.
-However, there is no evidence that the rulers from this dynasty showed any interest in her, similar evidence is also lacking for the Achaemenid emperors from the earlier period of Persian history.
+However, there is no evidence that the rulers from this dynasty were involved in her cult, similar evidence is also lacking for the Achaemenid emperors from the earlier period of Persian history.

-The last Mesopotamian reference to Nanaya appears in a Mandean spell from Nippur dated to the fifth or sixth century in which she appears alongside Shamash, Sin, Bel and Nergal, though all of these deities appear to be treated as male in this case, indicating that the identity of the figures invoked was long forgotten.
+The last Mesopotamian reference to Nanaya appears in a Mandean spell from Nippur dated to the fifth or sixth century in which she appears alongside Shamash, Sin, Bel and Nergal, though all of these deities, including her, appear to be treated as male in this case, indicating that the precise identity of the figures invoked was already forgotten.

-Some late references to a goddess partially derived from Nanaya are known from Sogdia, where a Greek and Kushan-influenced version of her was worshiped in Panjakent as late as in the eighth century.
+Some late references to a goddess partially derived from Nanaya are known from Sogdia, where a Greek and Kushan-influenced version of her was worshipped in Panjakent as late as in the eighth century.
 Her depictions in Sogdian art have no clear forerunners in earlier tradition, and appear to be based on four-armed Mahayana Buddhist figures.

 Syriac scholar Bar Bahlul, active around the year 1000, in his Syriac-Arabic dictionary defined Nanaya as a name which Arabs purportedly applied to the planet Venus.
 This is the last known pre-modern reference to Nanaya.